Lost trying to get into E-Bikes, so many options, looking for guidance

 I can definitely see the merits of a cadence sensor.
 A torque sensor will still require the rider to exert some force and won't offer any sympathies in the case of exhaustion.
 I did have two concerns about the cadence sensor however:

 1. The lack of variable speed and therefore lack of some control.
 And maybe I misunderstand, so please let me know if I am.
 You essentially adjust (do Aventon and Lectric cadence sensors allow for PAS adjustment?
 If not, that is another worry) the PAS to your desired speeds/cadence.
-Then select your level of PAS; and when peddling, the bike will speed up to the selected cadence level.
-So, if the peddle assist level 1 is 6mph, you will travel a constant 6mph until you stop peddling or change PAS level?
+Then select your level of PAS; and when pedaling, the bike will speed up to the selected cadence level.
+So, if the pedal assist level 1 is 6mph, you will travel a constant 6mph until you stop pedaling or change PAS level?
 Not that this is an issue when riding solo, nor a huge issue if riding with someone, but that second person would have to match to travel together.
 Just another observation; also if you want to travel between two cadence rates, that wouldn't be an option.

 2. The second one has to do with: